 Is someone’s drinking getting to you?

-Alateen members meet in church halls, school rooms or other suitable places (many times in the same building as an Al-Anon group, but in a separate room).
+Alateen members meet in churches, schools, or other suitable places (many times in the same building as an Al-Anon group, but in a separate room).
 Meetings are held throughout Georgia.
 Find a Meeting.

-Speak with other children impacted by the disease of Alcoholism: CHAT WITH OTHER TEENS
+Speak with other teens impacted by the disease of Alcoholism: CHAT WITH OTHER TEENS

 Members are encouraged to read Al-Anon and Alateen Conference-Approved Literature and materials.
 Written from members’ personal sharings, these recovery tools can help young people deal with their problems.